particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 client now.

  ![Create client](/assets/images/create-client.png)
- <p class="caption">The dashboard provides an easy way to create OAuth
+ <p class="caption">The console provides an easy way to create OAuth
  clients</p>

-The dashboard will provide you client ID and secret in once you configure your client correctly. **Your client secret will only be shown once for security purposes**.
+The console will provide you client ID and secret in once you configure your client correctly. **Your client secret will only be shown once for security purposes**.
 Ensure that you copy it for your records to be used in your mobile or web app.